mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 In the spring of 2017
 I begin to consider bottom surgery more seriously.
 I do my research on `how it works`_
-(CW: this video is graphic,
-and uses outdated "MtF" language), and learn about the development of genital tissue.
+(*warning: this animated video is still graphic, and uses outdated "MtF" language*), and learn about the development of genital tissue.
 I begin to see my body in new ways,